APLMOOC/APLMOOC/docs/course/ch6/bonus.md

 1  1  1  1 1
 ```

-Putting these functions in the Python code
+Testing these functions in the python code

 ```python
 from pynapl import APL